-I received my PhD. from Birkbeck, University of London and, before coming to York, lectured at Birkbeck, London, the University of Reading and the University of Leeds.
-I have research interests in early modern science and intellectual history, the uses of the Bible in the seventeenth century and poetics and rhetoric, and am currently working on a study of the early modern apophatic.
-My most recent book, The Political Bible in Early Modern England (Cambridge, 2016), looks at the political uses of the biblical kings and the Old Testament in the renaissance, and I have published work on this topic in The Journal of the History of Ideas and The Huntington Library Quarterly, as well as editing, with Helen Smith and Rachel Willie, The Oxford Handbook of the Bible in Early Modern England, c.
+Kevin’s most recent book, The Political Bible in Early Modern England (Cambridge, 2017), looked at the political uses of the biblical kings and the Old Testament in the renaissance, and he published work on this topic in The Journal of the History of Ideas and The Huntington Library Quarterly, as well as editing, with Helen Smith and Rachel Willie, The Oxford Handbook of the Bible in Early Modern England, c.
 1530-1700 (Oxford, 2015) which won the Roland H Bainton Prize, 2016.
-I co-edited with Liz Oakley-Brown a volume of The Journal of the Northern Renaissance 2017, Scrutinizing Surfaces.

-I am the author of Biblical Scholarship, Science and Politics in Early Modern England: Thomas Browne and the Thorny Place of Knowledge (Ashgate, 2009), which won the CCUE Book Prize and which was shortlisted for the US History of Science Society Watson Davis Prize, and co-editor, together with Peter Forshaw (Amsterdam), of Biblical Exegesis and the Emergence of Science in the Early Modern Era (Palgrave Macmillan, 2007).
+He is the author of Biblical Scholarship, Science and Politics in Early Modern England: Thomas Browne and the Thorny Place of Knowledge (Ashgate, 2009), which won the CCUE Book Prize and which was shortlisted for the US History of Science Society Watson Davis Prize.
+With Liz Oakley-Brown, he edited a volume of The Journal of the Northern Renaissance 2017, Scrutinizing Surfaces, writing on Margaret Cavendish, Robert Boyle and the Roman epic poet, Lucretius.
+Together with Peter Forshaw, he edited Biblical Exegesis and the Emergence of Science in the Early Modern Era (Palgrave Macmillan, 2007).

-I have edited a one-volume work of Sir Thomas Browne: Oxford 21st Century Authors (Oxford, 2014) and am one of the editors of the new eight-volume Complete Works of Thomas Browne, commissioned by Oxford University Press and supported by an AHRC grant, under the general editorship of Claire Preston (Queen Mary).
-This involves editing Browne’s labyrinthine and encyclopaedic Pseudodoxia Epidemica, together with Jessica Wolfe (North Carolina) and Harriet Phillips (Queen Mary).
+He has edited a one-volume edition of Sir Thomas Browne: Oxford 21st Century Authors (Oxford, 2014) and is one of the editors of the new eight-volume Complete Works of Sir Thomas Browne, commissioned by Oxford University Press and supported by an AHRC grant, under the general editorship of Claire Preston (Queen Mary).
+This involves a full scholarly editing of Browne’s labyrinthine and encyclopaedic Pseudodoxia Epidemica, together with Jessica Wolfe (North Carolina) and Harriet Phillips (Queen Mary).

-I would be happy to supervise research on:
+He would be happy to supervise PhD research on: